KeyanSong/431-2018/slides/class09/README.md

 1. A reminder that [Homework 4](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework4) is due on Friday 2018-09-28 at noon.
 Please get it in on time.

-2. The [Homework 3 Answer Sketch](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework3) will be posted shortly.
-My apologies for the delay.
+2. The [Homework 3 Answer Sketch](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework3) is now available.
 Homework 3 Grades should be posted Thursday.

 3. Today, we will make use of a data set called `vonHippel-Lindau.csv` which is posted above, and on our [Data Page](https://github.com/THOMASELOVE/431-2018-data).
 Remember that if you want to download this .csv file, you should do so as a raw .csv.